4 Essential Tips for Picture-Perfect Buttermilk Biscuits

 Step 4

-Add remaining ingredients and beat on medium speed until light and fluffy (about 2 minutes).
-The batter will be smooth, silky, and light yellow.
+Add remaining ingredients and beat on medium speed until light and fluffy (approximately 2 minutes).
+The batter should result in a smooth, silky texture, and a light yellow color.

 Step 5